Eriosoma ulmi: Description of the gall

-The galls are yellowish-green or pinkish, contain wax and form when one half of a leaf becomes crinkled and roll inwards to form a tubular pouch.
+The galls are yellowish-green or pinkish, contain wax and form when one half of a leaf becomes crinkled and rolls inwards to form a tubular pouch.
 They are found on American elm (Ulmus americana), wych elm (Ulmus glabra), field elm (Ulmus minor), English elm (Ulmus procera), Siberian elm (Ulmus pumila) and rock elm (Ulmus thomasii).
 Numerous aphids living in the gall in spring and early summer, are browish to dull green and covered in wax.

 Winged aphids (all female) leave the gall in June and July, mating and living in the secondary host; currant bushes.
 The aphids live on the roots of currant bushes where they reproduce.
 The male and female progeny fly back to the elms in the autumn where the mated females lay eggs which overwinter.

 Predator

 Anthocoris gallarumulmi is a predator of the aphids in the gall.

 Similar galls

 Eriosoma grossulariae galls and aphids are similar but are not covered or contain wax.